andread3vita/k4RecTracker/Tracking/README.md

 ### Retraining a model

-When the project is compiled, the latest trained model for **IDEA_o1_v2** is automatically downloaded.
+When the project is compiled, the latest trained model for **IDEA_o1_v3** is automatically downloaded.
-This model has been trained on **Z → qq** events at 91 GeV without background.
+This model has been trained on **Z → ff** events at 91 GeV without background.

 It is recommended to re-train the model if: